How blood is used

 Usage varies between hospitals depending on their particular specialties.

-NHS Blood and Transplant works closely with hospitals to make sure valuable blood donations are used appropriately.
+We work closely with hospitals to make sure valuable blood donations are used appropriately.

 The demand for blood from hospitals has fallen due to increased efficiency, but new donors are always needed to make sure there is enough blood to treat those who need it.